 What Can Happen if You Drink on Lorazepam?

 Lorazepam increases the effect of gamma-aminobutyric acid (GABA), an inhibitory neurotransmitter.
 It does so by binding to GABA receptors in the central nervous system, which causes decreased nervous excitation in the brain.

-The most common side effects of lorazepam include:
+The most common side effects of combining alcohol and lorazepam include: